skip to main content

 View Plans

 Additionally, Spectrum plans feature unlimited data and a free cable modem—two things that cost extra with most providers, including Cox.
-On the downside, you’ll see a price increase of up to $25 per month after the first or second year—which is better than other cable internet providers, like Astound Broadband and Optimum.
+On the downside, you’ll see a price increase of up to $25 per month after the first year—which is still better than other cable internet providers, like Astound Broadband and Optimum.

 Cox plans and pricing